- Things to Do

 - Travel Planning

 It definitely can get crowded around the Jefferson Memorial and Tidal Basin in D.C., the most well-known area for viewing the capital’s cherry blossoms.
-By making an Arlington hotel your home base for a visit, you can easily venture back and forth from festival events, and even catch glimpses of the Tidal Basin from sites like Arlington House and Gravelly Point.
+Staying in Arlington, you can easily venture back and forth from festival events, and even catch glimpses of the Tidal Basin from sites like Gravelly Point.

 Yes, you can enjoy all the fun of being amidst the lovely puffs of white and pink giving the area its unforgettable look without the crowds: Stroll or bike along the Arlington and Alexandria banks of the Potomac River on the Mount Vernon Trail, view blooming trees and even catch a glimpse of those famous cherry blossoms across the river.